 Interviewing Andrew Eisner

 Andrew and I talk.
 Mind-stimulating questions.
 Future consumer electronics.
-New gizmos no longer called “devices.”
+New gizmos are no longer called “devices.”
 Problem: products released without differentiation, say Android tablets against Apple, Amazon.
 No media, accessory aftermarket compared to two big “A’s.”
 No iTunes, App Store, Android Marketplace.
 No Kindle Fire Shop streaming videos, eBooks.

 Prices dropping on commoditized Androided, BlackBerried “devices.”
-RIM considering buying Angry Birds’maker until BB OS ports to Android.
-Home entertainment systems wirelessly mating with $295 RIM tablets, Samsung OLED phones. iPhoners gobble bandwidth playing with Siri.
+RIM is considering buying Angry Birds’maker until BB OS ports to Android.
+Home entertainment systems wirelessly mating with $295 RIM tablets, and Samsung OLED phones. iPhoners gobble bandwidth playing with Siri.

 Back at CES Vegas Show-and-Tell Room

 Retrevo – Consumer Electronics

 Amazon vs. Apple Tablets